In 2015, Rachel Dell had just moved to Indianapolis from her hometown in rural Georgia and was looking for a new lease on life.

 “I had wonderful, absolutely fantastic teachers.
 They could tell I cared about my schooling and were willing to challenge me but also step in to help where I needed it,” Rachel noted.
 “The integrated courses also made a big difference in my learning.
 The Excel Center combines subjects like grammar and literature into one course, which allowed me to see how the lessons in one subject had real-world application in another.
 It suddenly made so much more sense.
 I’d just never had anyone explain things to me like that before.”

 Within a year, Rachel had earned all of her necessary credits to graduate and was able to walk across the stage in her cap and gown in spring 2016.”
-She continued her education at Ivy Tech Community College, pursuing a degree in respiratory therapy.
+She continued her education at Ivy Tech Community College, completing her degree in respiratory therapy in 2019.
 Though encouraged to apply for multiple hospitals and programs, Rachel had her heart set on working in neonatology.
 As graduation loomed near, she took a leap of faith and applied for a highly competitive role at Riley Hospital for Children at IU Health.
 Just hours after completing her interview, she received a job offer.

 In February 2021, Rachel achieved her goal of moving from general pediatrics to the Neonatal Intensive Care Unit where she currently works as a Registered Respiratory Therapist (PRN).
 Reflecting on her professional and personal journey, she credits The Excel Center for giving her the boost she needed to succeed.